Music

 History

 Independent Activities: Students should be practising their performances at home in preparation for their recordings.
 Students can also compose ideas for their NEA work at home using manuscript or free notation software such as musescore.
 Students should be revising their listening knowledge in preparation for their mock exam.
-Students should be practising their performances at home in preparation for their recordings.
-Students can also compose ideas for their NEA work at home using manuscript or free notation software such as musescore.
-Students should be revising their listening knowledge in preparation for their mock exam.
-Students should be revising their listening knowledge in preparation for their mock exam.
+Students should also be attending composition club and practising performance pieces in the Music department.
+Students should be revising their listening knowledge in preparation for their final exam.
+Students should be attending revision sessions held by the department.
+Students should be revising their listening knowledge in preparation for their final exam

 www.mymusictheory.com